alakajam-team/alakajam/server/docs/article-data/alakajam-competition-rules.md

 Those third-party assets exceptions are only allowed as long as you have the license to use them.
 Please check the licensing terms and in doubt, consult the author.

-### Unranked division
+### <a name="open-division"></a>Open division

-Instead of the competitive jam, you can choose to enter the *Unranked* division, which has no ratings involved.
+Instead of the competitive jam, you can choose to enter the *Open* division, which has no ratings involved.
 This lets you join the excitement of the jam and the exchange of feedback, while keeping the freedom to work on pretty much anything.
 Even card & board games are welcome here.
 You must still observe this primary rule:

 * All third-party assets are allowed as long as you have the license to use them.